The Sims Online: Development and release

 Prior to release, The Sims Online received significant pre-release coverage and high expectations as a potential commercial and cultural phenomenon, following the showcase of the game at E3 in May 2002.
 Featured as a cover article on Newsweek, the game was hailed as a "step forward for online games" and an emerging "forum for social interaction".
 Lev Grossman of Time described the upcoming title as a "daring collective social experiment" to simulate a "vast virtual society" and "sandbox where we can play out our fantasies and confront our fears about what America might become".
 Some noted the novelty of an MMO that did not feature a fantasy theme in contrast to popular MMO games of the time, including EverQuest and Ultima Online, with speculation that its general appeal could "bring multiplayer online gaming to the masses".
 Others expressed caution about the game's high expectations, with Chris Morris of CNN noting the commercial risk due to the poor performance of previous EA online games Motor City Online and Majestic, and the "looming question of whether casual gamers will be willing to pay a monthly fee".
 The Sims Online was launched on 17 December 2002 to coincide with the Christmas period.
 The release was accompanied by a kitsch-themed launch party organized by EA and held in New York at the Altman Building.

 Controversy

-I think the problem is that the game itself is mind-numbingly boring.
-It's an axiom of these games that the less there is to do, the more people gravitate toward cybersex.